Aspen International Mountain Foundation

 What We Do

 National and international forums that bring awareness to key issues affecting mountain environments and communities.

 AIMF was formally established in 2001 in the heart of the Rocky Mountains.
 It evolved from a decade of working with the United Nations' Environment Program (UNEP), the City of Aspen, the Aspen Institute, Aspen Sister Cities, and other organizations.
 These collaborative efforts culminated in a dedicated focus on mountain sustainable development.
 This included a series of international conferences such as the Sustainable Mountain Conference in Hokkaido, Japan (1995) and the Chamonix Tourism Summits (1996-2001).

-[Click on the profile photos below to learn more about our board members]
+Click on the photos below to read our board member profiles

 Advisory Board Members